 Soon, you’ll begin to see the number of backlinks to that page drop as people replace their link to your page with a link to a more up-to-date post on that topic.

 That’s why it’s so important to revisit and update cornerstone content with lots of backlinks.

 If you click on the Link Analysis tab in Monitor Backlinks, you can see the “Top Linked” report.
 This tells you, in an easy-to-read graph, which pages on your site are earning you the most backlinks.

 These are the pages to focus on in your health check.
 Update the content and replace out-of-date information to continue drawing in new links.

 Your SEO health check should always include an analysis of how your pages rank for their targeted keywords.
 If a page is ranking lower than before, dive in to find out what the issue is and bring that ranking back up.

 You can use Monitor Backlinks to watch your rankings with certain keywords and check your average keyword position.
-Just head to the Keywords tab:
+Just head to the Rank Tracker tab:

 Scroll down the page to add keywords to track, and to keep an eye on how you’re performing for those keywords compared to your competitors.

 Check for any big drops, and double-check that you’re still targeting the right keywords.